HaxeFoundation/haxe-evolution/proposals/0000-key-value-iter.md

 For some specific collection implementations, I imagine the key/value iterator could be faster than iterating over keys and getting the value each time, if the collection can provide pairs directly.
+Actually, even standard `Array` might benefit from this, since it could save some bounds checking on getting values.

 One performance-related concern is the use of structural typing, which can be an issue on static targets in their current implementation, however this is a more general problem which also applies to